My son is a pretty big chess fan. So he was delighted when I told him this story.

-“8 by 8, 64!”
+“8 by 8, 64!” my son answered confidently.

-“There is actually a faster way to calculate the total number, but it’s a little more complex.”
-I continued, “But I can tell you the number – it’s 18,446,744,073,709,551,615.”
-I wrote the number down on the paper.
+“I should mention that there is a quicker method to calculate the total quantity of rice.
+It’s a little complex for you.”
+I added.
+“However, I can tell you the precise figure, which is 18,446,744,073,709,551,615.”
+I wrote the number on the sheet of paper.

 Power of the numbers